thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/authentication.md

 ##### Authentication

-To perform administrative operations with the broker you need to log into the system and get Access Token.
+To carry out administrative operations with the broker, it is imperative to log into the system and obtain an Access Token.
-You can get it using <b>curl</b> command:
+This Access Token is essential for authenticating and authorizing your administrative actions.

+To acquire the Access Token, you can execute the following command:

 ```bash
 curl --location --request POST 'http://localhost:8083/api/auth/login' \